SOLE PROPRIETOR / LLC TAX TIME INSTRUCTIONS

 - Any other tax forms and/or miscellaneous deductions

-- Let us know if your marital status changed, new child, etc.
+- Let us know if your marital status changed, new child, moved, etc.

-- If you are a new client, please provide a full copy of last year’s tax return with all schedules, and dates of birth for all family members.
+- If you are a new client, if you haven't yet done so, please provide a full copy of last year’s tax return with all schedules, and dates of birth for all family members.

-Foreign Companies - if you personally own a foreign company, please also provide:
+Foreign Companies - if you personally own 10%+ stock in a foreign company, please also provide:

 - Foreign entity comparative Balance Sheet (in Excel) translated to English and USD*